Talking with your doctor

 Getting the most out of your doctor’s appointment

-If you feel that you or your loved one may have a rare genetic disorder of obesity, it’s important to talk to your doctor.
+If you feel that you or someone you care for may have a rare genetic disease of obesity, it’s important to talk to your doctor.
 He or she will discuss:

 - Your symptoms